Allen-B1/ddgweb-api/README.md

 # ddgweb-api
 A DuckDuckGo API for the web in JavaScript with no dependencies.

+Please note that this is not an official api.

 ## Getting Started
 Step 1: Include `ddgweb.js`
 ```html